dmcg/minutest/docs/generating-tests.md

     assertThrows<EmptyStackException> { pop() }
 }

-// In order to give multiple sets of tests, in this example we are using JUnit @TestFactory functions class GeneratingExampleTests {

-    // JUnit will run the tests from annotated functions (note the .toTestFactory())
+class GeneratingExampleTests : JUnit5Minutests {

+    val summary = listOf(
+        "com.oneeyedmen.minutest.examples.GeneratingExampleTests",
+        "    an empty stack",
+        "        is empty",
+        "        can push",
+        "        cant pop",
+        "    a stack with one item",
+        "        is not empty",
+        "        can push",
+        "        can pop",
+        "        has the item on top"
+    )

-    @TestFactory fun `stack tests`() = context<StringStack> {
+    override val tests = context<StringStack>(willRun(summary)) {

         fixture { StringStack() }

         context("an empty stack") {
-            // invoke the functions to create tests isEmpty(true)
+            // invoke the extension functions to create tests isEmpty(true)
             canPush()
             cantPop()